Contrast

 A warm, welcoming space to talk, listen and feel understood

 Grief can feel overwhelming - and it can often feel lonely too.
-Our Community Bereavement Café at St Helena offers a gentle, relaxed space where anyone who has been bereaved can come together for a cuppa, a chat, or simply the comfort of being with others who understand.
+St Helena's Community Bereavement Cafés offer a gentle, relaxed space where anyone who has been bereaved can come together for a cuppa, a chat, or simply the comfort of being with others who understand.
 You’re welcome to share as much or as little as feels right for you.

 Each month, our trained staff and volunteers are on hand to offer compassionate listening, reassurance and support.
 Whether your loss is recent or many years ago, you are warmly invited to join us.
 Sometimes the simple act of being alongside people who ‘get it’ can make the biggest difference.